webfansplz/vuejs-challenges/questions/218-h-render-function/README.md

 For this challenge, you need use `h` render function to implement a component.

-Note: you should make sure that the props are passed correctly、event is triggered normally and slot content rendering is normal. let’s go.
+Note: You should make sure that the props are passed correctly, event is triggered correctly and the slot content is rendered correctly.
+Lets go.

 ```vue
 <script setup lang="ts">